umrlastig/tracklib/README.md

 ## Scientific papers whose experiments use the Tracklib library
 <ul>
 <li>Méneroux, Y., Maidaneh Abdi, I., Le Guilcher, A., & Olteanu-Raimond, A. M. (2022).
 Is the radial distance really a distance?
 An analysis of its properties and interest for the matching of polygon features.
 International Journal of Geographical Information Science, 37(2), 438–475. https://doi.org/10.1080/13658816.2022.2123487</li>
+<li>Marie-Dominique Van Damme, Yann Méneroux, and Ana-Maria Olteanu-Raimond.
+2024.
+A metrological analysis of a modular and iterative aggregation algorithm of GNSS trajectories.
+In Proceedings of the 32nd ACM International Conference on Advances in Geographic Information Systems (SIGSPATIAL '24).
+Association for Computing Machinery, New York, NY, USA, 633–636. https://doi.org/10.1145/3678717.3691325</li>
 </ul>